sarankhongmek/Feed_reader_test/README.md

 # How to open

+Use git clone https://github.com/sarankhongmek/Feed_reader_test.git to create a copy.
 In the main folder open index.html it should open up in your broswe to view the application.